werf/werf/docs/pages/how_to/distributed_build.md

 ## Task Overview

-Dapp can store [_stages cache_](https://flant.github.io/dapp/reference/build/stages.html#what-is-a-stage) in a Docker registry.
+Werf can store [_stages cache_](https://flant.github.io/werf/reference/build/stages.html#what-is-a-stage) in a Docker registry.
 It gives an opportunity to use a distributed build in the following cases:
 * **Dynamic resources.** You can setup a dynamic allocation of resources for building by using cloud providers.
 These resources can be temporary, so in build time a stages cache may be absent.
 * **More than one build nodes.** If you have more than one nodes (hosts) for building images, you need to synchronize stages cache before building an image.